 Cordless drills come with two chuck sizes; that is, 3/8 inch and half an inch.
 Whereas corded drills have more options available.
 There are 3/8 inch, ½ inch, 5/8 inch, and ¾ inch chucks.

-If your work requires making holes of larger diameter, you should choose a drill with a larger chuck size.
+If your work requires making holes of a larger diameter, you should choose a drill with a larger chuck size.

 Safety precautions while using drills and impact driver